Oxford Summer Program Course Information

 A typical class day looks like this:

-In addition, there will be optional afternoon events, including special guest lectures and panel presentations on some days.
+In addition, there will also be an optional afternoon session on some days.

 The program provides a minimum of 58 hours and 45 minutes, comprising: